2026 Volunteer Registration is now OPEN!

 - It helps create a welcoming and inclusive community for everyone.

-If you would like to share your pronouns with us, you can add them to your email signature, web-conference ID, etc. Adding your pronouns to WFF forms such as your volunteer profile will also enable us to include them on materials such as your access pass or a name tag.
+Adding your pronouns to WFF forms such as your volunteer profile will also enable us to include them on materials such as your access pass or a name tag.

 You can ask someone how they want to be referred to if you’re not sure - try asking, "What are your pronouns?"
 And if you get it wrong, mistakes happen!
 Don't make a big deal about it or overly apologize.
 Just correct yourself and move on quickly.
 Also, if you're a part of a conversation where someone gets it wrong, politely correct them.
 This helps everyone and is part of good allyship.